Popcorn Ceiling Removal

 It is generally not repairable.
 A drywall patch can be performed, but it is extremely difficult to seamlessly match the popcorn texture so the patch cannot be seen.

-Dry scraping is the preferred method if the popcorn has never been painted and is loose enough.
+Dry scraping a popcorn ceilingis the preferred method if the popcorn has never been painted and is loose enough.
 You might get lucky and be able to dry scrape an entire ceiling in no time.

 Wet scraping takes a little more time.
 If the popcorn has been painted it is often too difficult to dry scrape.
 Spraying the entire surface area with a mist of water (a garden sprayer or spray bottle will work) and allowing the water to absorb into the popcorn (usually about 10 to 15 minutes) often is enough to loosen the popcorn allowing it to scrape off easily.

-Dust Free Power Sanding is by far the cleanest, quickest and most professional way to tackle the job.
-At Mississauga Handyman we use a Festool Planex dust extracting power sander to both remove popcorn and sand out freshly skim coated ceilings and walls.
+is by far the cleanest, quickest, and most professional way to tackle the job.
+At Mississauga Handyman we use a Festool Planex dust-extracting power sander to both remove popcorn and sand out freshly skim-coated ceilings and walls.

 After Popcorn Removal